Limerr857/Application_suite/README.md

 ## Installation
 To install simply download and uncompress the .zip file.
 After that, open `Application_suite.exe`.
+If you want to update there are two options:
+1. Delete the old files and reinstall everything.
+2. Delete the .exe file and the .py files and reinstall those.
+(Might not always work,)

 If you find ways of improving my applications, please leave an issue on my github.